Tutorial: Getting Started with Sisense

 - Click + to create a new dashboard on the Analytics page.

-- In the Data Set field, select the ElastiCube to which you want to connect.
+- In the Data Set field, select the ElastiCube model to which you want to connect.
 If you’ve completed Step 1 – Connect to Data, select ‘Tutorial’ in the Data Set field, otherwise choose ‘Sample ECommerce’.

-- A default title name matching the ElastiCube name will be given to the dashboard.
+- A default title name matching the ElastiCube model name will be given to the dashboard.
 Feel free to change it.

 - Click Create.